probonopd/go-appimage/src/appimaged/README.md

 This is an experimental implementation of the optional AppImage daemon, `appimaged`, in Go, mainly to see what is possible.

+## Installation and usage

+Assuming you are using a 64-bit Intel machine (arm64, also known as x86_64), you can use our pre-compiled binaries:

 To try it out:

 ```